Zoro-JS2/Weather/README.md

-# Weather
+# Weather App (App build on electron.js)

-For start you need clone repository
+Еhe application will allow you to select any city and find out what temperature it is

-Run command:
+# Run command:
+for install all packages

 `npm install`

-After download all node models start next command:
+# Run project
 `npm start`